gudchyld/multi-step-form/README.md

 if the current index matches a components position in an array, the above button is going to be styled differently

+- Learnt how to properly write out a readme file to give insights as much as possible

+- Learnt how to overlap elements using css grid by placing the elements on the same grid row or on the same grid column

 ### Continued development